juliachanb/juliachanb.github.io/pages/about.md

 In February, I participated in the [Women’s Leadership Accelerator class](https://journalists.org/programs/womens-leadership-accelerator/2017-class/) organized by the Online News Association.

-I live in San Francisco, drive an electric car and have a pomeranian sidekick.
+I live in San Francisco, drive an electric car and have a Pomeranian sidekick.

 To the [résumé](/resume/)!